glory-violet/Deploy-Python-based-Public-API-Processor-on-EC2-stored-data-in-S3/README.md

 ---

 ## 🚀 Technologies Used
-- Python
+- Python --- Used as the primary programming language to fetch data from APIs, process JSON, and manage data workflows.
+Simple, versatile, and widely used for scripting and data tasks.
-- requests
+- requests --- A Python library used to make HTTP calls to public APIs.
+It allows fetching data from REST APIs in a simple way.
-- pandas
+- pandas --- A Python library used to make HTTP calls to public APIs.
+It allows fetching data from REST APIs in a simple way.
-- AWS EC2
+- AWS EC2 --- Used for organizing, processing, and analyzing structured data.
+Converts API JSON responses into DataFrames, handles datetime conversion, and prepares data for plotting or storage.
-- Amazon S3
+- Amazon S3 --- Provides a virtual server to deploy the Python application.
+Enables running scripts continuously or on-demand in the cloud.
-- IAM
+- IAM --- AWS Identity and Access Management ensures secure access to EC2 and S3.
+It allows defining roles and permissions so the Python script can upload files to S3 safely.
-- Linux
+- Linux ---The operating system on which EC2 instance runs.
+Provides a stable environment to run Python scripts, manage files, and deploy applications.

 ---